travis-ci/docs-travis-ci-com/user/deployment-v2/transifex.md

 ### Running Commands Before and After Deploy

 Sometimes you want to run commands before or after triggering a deployment.
-You can use the `before_deploy` and `after_deploy` stages for this.
+You can use the `before_deploy` and `after_deploy` steps for this.
 These will only be triggered if Travis CI is actually pushing a release.

 ```yaml
     before_deploy: "echo 'ready?'"